MicrosoftDocs/mixed-reality/mixed-reality-docs/designing-content-for-holographic-display.md

 ![Ulnar side hand location](images/UX/UX_Hero_DarkTheme.jpg)

-When designing content for holographic displays, there are several elements that you need to consider achieving the best experience.
-Below are some of the recommendations.
-To learn about the characteristics of the holographic display, see [Color, light and materials](color,-light-and-materials.md) page.
+When designing content for holographic displays, there are several elements that you need to consider for achieving the best experience.
+We've listed some of our recommendations below and you can learn more about the characteristics of holographic displays at [Color, light and materials](color,-light-and-materials.md) page.

 <br>